Duties Shifted for Several Members of Jay Wright's Staff

 Villanova takes on Temple at the Liacouras Center

 In this role, Dunleavy assists Head Coach Jay Wright in all facets of the program, including on-court teaching, player development and recruiting.
+In his two seasons as Associate Head Coach, the Wildcats have posted a 62-8 record and earned consecutive BIG EAST regular season championships along with the 2015 BIG EAST Tournament title.

 "Baker was one of the leaders of our 2006 Big East championship team and he's developed into an outstanding coach," says Wright.
 "Baker has a great understanding of what it takes to succeed at this level and an instinctive feel for this program's core values.
 He serves as a great example of what a successful Villanova Basketball player can become."